 The history of events that lead to the forming of W4P Waves4Power AB; as told by Gunnar Fredrikson, founder and President of IPS InterProject Service AB (IPS) and co-founder of Waves4Power.

-Few if any other wave power company has accomplished what Waves4Power did in the months between August of 2008 and April 2010, they went from an idea to a full scale ocean tested prototype – the WaveEL-buoy – in less than two years without any help from large external investors.
+Few, other wave power companies have accomplished what Waves4Power did in the months between August 2008 and April 2010.
+We went from an idea to an ocean-tested prototype – the WaveEL buoy – in less than two years without any help from large external investors.

-This story though has a much earlier start than the 2008 date when the WaveEL project started and 2009 when the new company W4P Waves4Power AB was officially formed.
+However, our story has a much earlier start than even the 2008 date when the WaveEL project started.

 The 1973 oil crises triggered a movement among inventors, particularly in Scandinavia, to start thinking about alternative energy sources and ways to generate electricity from such alternative sources.
 The ideas of utilizing the energy in wind and waves – although not new at the time – seemed particularly intriguing and were two areas of special interest and many new solutions were presented and tested.

 Our consultancy company InterProject Service [IPS] was started right in this time period and one of the first requests to the company came from a couple of engineers, previous colleagues of mine.
 They had applied for a Swedish patent for a simple device to generate electricity from the vertical motion of waves in lakes or the ocean, now they needed financial support and guidance to apply for international patents.